bws428/bws428.github.io/_posts/2020-05-21-pi-hole-google-wifi.md

 `Settings > Network & General > Advanced networking > LAN`

-In the DHCP Address Pool section, set _both_ the Starting IP and the Ending IP address to the static IP address of the Pi-hole.
+In the DHCP Address Pool section, set _both_ the "Starting IP" and the "Ending IP" address to the static IP address of the Pi-hole.
 We're going to use the Pi-hole's built-in DHCP server instead of Google Wifi's.

 {% include image.html file="wifi-lan.png" %}